AmzadHossainrafis/image_classification_pipeline/README.md

    2. num_classes
    3. height , width (input shape of alexnet is 227,227,3 all the other model imput shapes are 224,224,3)

-# Result
-  1.how to predict
-  2.model outcome

-# Result compare
-  1.how to use confusion matrices
-  2. compare recalls f-1

 # Utils functions overview